-A full supermoon is a full moon that nearly coincides with the closest that the Moon comes to the Earth in its orbit, called perigee.
+A full supermoon is a full moon that nearly coincides with the closest point that the Moon comes to the Earth in its orbit, called perigee.
 The moon has a larger-than-usual appearance when you look at it.
-There isn’t an official definition for how close the moon needs to be to the earth to be considered a supermoon.
-For the purposes of this site, we’ll follow the Timeanddate.com definition using moons less than 360,000 kilometers from the Earth.
+There isn’t an official definition for how close the moon must be to the Earth to be considered a supermoon.
+Depending on the version you use, the moon needs to be approximately 360,000 kilometers from the Earth or closer.

 Depending on the supermoon definition you use, the March and June full moon were very close but beyond the 360,000 kilometers distance from the Earth during their peak.

 Was there a lunar eclipse during the January Full Moon?

 No there was not a lunar eclipse during the January 2021 Full Moon.
 In other years there have been or will be eclipses during the January Full Moon, but not for 2021.

 There were two lunar eclipses in 2021 with a Total Lunar Eclipse in May and a Partial Lunar Eclipse in November.

 When was the new moon for the 2021 Full Wolf Moon?